24/7/365 EMERGENCY / URGENT CARE

 CRITICAL CARE / INTENSIVE CARE

 Our veterinary patients that are severely ill with life-threatening disease conditions or have special needs (this may include but are not limited to: injuries, advanced or chronic disease conditions, advanced pain management cases or drug therapies) will be admitted into the ICU (Intensive Care Unit).
 At Allure, our veterinary nurses and staff continuously monitor ICU patients.
-A staff veterinarian is always present 24/7/365 to initiate treatment if there is any changeS in your pet’s medical condition while being hospitalized.
+A staff veterinarian is available to initiate and change treatment if there are any changes in your pet’s medical condition while being hospitalized.

 BLOOD BANK